andraztori/marrakesh/architecture.md

 2. **Define Demand**: Create campaigns with objectives (impressions or budget) and bidding strategies
 3. **Generate Supply**: Create impressions with valuations, floors, and competition data
 4. **Initialize Convergence**:
-   - Campaign pacing starts at 1.0 (true value)
+   - Campaign pacing starts at 1.0 for proportional controllers, or at specified default for constant controllers
-   - Seller boost factors start at 1.0 (no boost) or specified default
+   - Seller boost factors start at 1.0 for proportional controllers, or at specified default for constant controllers
    - `SimulationConverge` encapsulates marketplace and initial controller states
-   - `CampaignControllerStates` and `SellerControllerStates` are created to track controller state
+   - `CampaignControllerStates` and `SellerControllerStates` are created via `create_controller_state()` for each campaign/seller

 ### Convergence Phase